Volunteer with us

 • Sapo Padang Enclave Volunteers Program in Gunung Leuser national park, lead by Nora Arriazu from Ibu Bumi Orangutan NGO

-We are building a safe space for wild Elephants, working with the local community to avoid conflicts.
 The site where we work is an enclave on the middle of Gunung Leuser National Park at Bahorok.
 This agroforestry and research program is essential for the conservation of endangered species such as the Sumatran elephants and tigers that live in that area.

 Volunteer activities include:

-- Monitoring wild Elephants
+- Monitoring wild elephants

-trashbank program and organic compost
+- Trashbank program and organic composting project

 Looking for an internship as part of your studies?